 • USE : Walk

-• DESCRIPTION : Oceanfront park with 3 picnic shelter, easy access to beach and wildlife.
-Park was abandoned by Alaska State Parks when Ranger position defunded due to budget cuts in 2015.
-Volunteers currently maintain the park.
+• DESCRIPTION : Oceanfront park with 3 picnic shelters and easy beach access.
 No restroom facilities or trash cans.
 Pack in, pack out all refuse.

 • ELEVATION GAIN : 30 feet